This post may contain affiliate links, please see our privacy policy for details

 Ingredients

 You can find all the ingredients for this easy sweet-and-sour chicken recipe at your local grocery store.
-I have linked everything that I used below.
+Full measurements and links to the ingredients I used are listed in the recipe card below.

 Chicken Marinade